The Best Of Rich Walters

-The only time I could talk was when my wife would come into the bathroom to check on me and I would beg her to just make it stop.
-I couldn’t take it any longer.
 I used my fucked up back to my advantage and was able to talk them into taking me to the er.
 Just so I couldn’t get something to take away the pain of my withdrawals.
 Well, I ended up getting what I wanted and talked the doc out of some painkillers.

 Well, after a couple days, the physical withdrawals had subsided, but the mental aspect was running rampant.
 I looked and looked to find something comparable to opiates to help with the cravings.
 The only suboxone Dr in town was a cash only Dr who was booked 3 months out for new patients.
 There’s no way I was gonna wait that long, and that’s when I discovered kratom.
 I can honestly say that that shit was what saves my life.
 I would have never been able to get through the first couple months without it.